A Week on the Cooks River

 A week on the Cooks River, is a study of the Cooks River and artworks that move through landscapes.

 From the 13th - 19th of November 2017, Clare followed the 23 kilometre trajectory of the Cooks River from it’s the patchy beginnings in Yagoona through Botany Bay to the Pacific Ocean.
-Walking until the river is deep and wide enough to row, the photographs, video, drawings and writing from this time and her entire PhD candiature will form a visual and written map of the river.
+Walking until the river is deep and wide enough to row, the photographs, video, sculpture, drawings and writing from this time and her entire PhD candidature will form a visual and written map of the river.

 Clare is completing this project at Sydney College of the Arts, University of Sydney under the supervision of Julie Rrap, Mikala Dwyer and Ann Elias.